 LEON are a small chain of restaurants set up in 2004 by John Vincent and Henry Dimbleby with the aim of making it easy for everyone to eat well.
 If I’m honest, these guys are hero’s of mine, along with Jamie Oliver.
 They don’t just talk about change, they help to create it.

-John and Henry were the authors of The School Food Plan, something that I have written about before and which ensured cooking became a part of the curriculum for primary age children and that all key stage one children got a free school meal.
+John and Henry were the authors of The School Food Plan which ensured cooking became a part of the curriculum for primary age children and that all key stage one children got a free school meal.
 The basis behind it was to educate children from a young age about healthy eating and to ensure that young children ate a healthy meal every lunchtime (unfortunately the reality of this is rather different if my experience of school meals at my children’s school is anything to go by).

 At LEON you will find healthy, responsibly sourced and often organic delicious meals as an alternative to fast food chains.
 You will also find the sugar tax being applied to all drinks with added sugar.
 This is where an additional 10p is added to such drinks to help people make healthier choices whilst also helping to repair some of the damage that sugar has done, and is doing, to people’s lives.
 They estimate that they will raise £50,000 over the next year through this tax and all the money raised will be donated to The Children’s Health Fund, set up by Jamie Oliver and Sustain to improve the health and food education of children in the UK.

 I can go on singing the praises of these restaurants.
-They cater for those on restricted diets…whether that be vegans, vegetarians, gluten-free, dairy-free…they publish wonderful cook books with the recipes for their fabulous food…they provide fast food that is good food…they want to help people to eat well…you can find out more by watching some of their videos here.
+They cater for those on restricted diets…whether that be vegans, vegetarians, gluten-free, dairy-free…they publish wonderful cook books with the recipes for their fabulous food…they provide fast food that is good food and they want to help people to eat well.

 In short they are just fabulous…and no I haven’t been paid to say that!
 I simply love their ethos and their food…and even Rennee (who follows the GAPS diet) and I (who follows a mainly grain-free, dairy-free diet) were able to find something to eat!

 I wanted to recreate this wonderful treat, but make it more suitable for my diet (and tummy).
-My version is therefore gluten-free, dairy-free and refined sugar-free.
+My version, a raisin bakewell slice, is therefore gluten-free, dairy-free and refined sugar-free.
 It does, however, contain grains.
 I need to keep working on a grain-free version!
 It is delightfully crumbly on the bottom and satisfyingly dense on the top…

 I hope you enjoy it as much as we have.
 Please let me know if you make it…and do share a photo on your favourite social media channel making sure you tag me!